Chart Color Schemes

 AreaSearch analysis places The Vines well above average for employment performance across multiple indicators

-Professional & technical services have limited presence with 5.6% employment compared to the regional average of 8.2%.
-Local employment opportunities appear limited as indicated by Census data comparing working population to resident population.
-In a 12-month period ending June 2025, employment increased by 3.1% alongside labour force growth of 4.1%, leading to an unemployment rate rise of 1.0 percentage points.
-This contrasts with Greater Perth where employment rose by 3.7%, labour force grew by 3.8%, and unemployment increased by 0.1 percentage points.
-State-level data from Sep-25 shows WA employment contracted by 0.82% (losing 14,590 jobs), with the state unemployment rate at 4.3%.
-This compares favourably to the national unemployment rate of 4.5%, but lags behind national employment growth of 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% increase over five years and 13.7% over ten years nationally.
-Applying these projections to The Vines' employment mix suggests local growth of approximately 5.9% over five years and 12.6% over ten years, though these are simple extrapolations for illustrative purposes only and do not consider localized population projections.
+However, professional & technical services have limited presence, with 5.6% employment compared to the regional average of 8.2%.
+Employment opportunities locally may be limited, as indicated by the difference between Census working population and resident population.
+Over the past year, employment increased by 3.1%, while the labour force grew by 4.1%, leading to a rise in unemployment rate by 1.0 percentage points.
+In contrast, Greater Perth saw employment rise by 3.7% and unemployment increase by only 0.1 percentage points.
+According to Jobs and Skills Australia's national employment forecasts from May 2025, national employment is projected to expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to The Vines' employment mix suggests local growth of approximately 5.9% over five years and 12.6% over ten years, though these are simple weighting extrapolations for illustrative purposes and do not account for localised population projections.

 Frequently Asked Questions - Employment